Cyfrin/moccasin/docs/source/script.rst

 Networking
 ==========

-If you have :doc:`networks <networks>` defined in your :doc:`gaboon.toml <gaboon_toml>`, you can directly work with the network in your scripts.
-For example, if you have a `sepolia` network defined in your `gaboon.toml`:
+If you have :doc:`networks <networks>` defined in your :doc:`moccasin.toml <moccasin_toml>`, you can directly work with the network in your scripts.
+For example, if you have a `sepolia` network defined in your `moccasin.toml`:

 .. code-block:: bash

-    gab run deploy --network sepolia
+    mox run deploy --network sepolia

-gaboon_main
+moccasin_main
 ===========

-In your scripts, the `gaboon_main` function is special, if you have a function with this name in your script, `gaboon` will run this function by default after running the script like a regular python file.
+In your scripts, the `moccasin_main` function is special, if you have a function with this name in your script, `moccasin` will run this function by default after running the script like a regular python file.
 For example, you could also do this:

 .. code-block:: python